GavinPacini/cas-eth-blockchain/README.md

-# ETH CAS in Applied Information Technology - Module: Applied Information Technology
+# ETH Zürich CAS in Applied Information Technology - Module: Applied Information Technology

 1. Create a new PyCharm project with the following options:
     - python-3